 This is the age of components.
-Frameworks built for UI components, such as React, enable us to split our UI into individual, reusable pieces that can be worked with in isolation.
+Frameworks built for UI components, such as React, enable us to split our UI into individual, reusable pieces which can be developed and used in isolation.

 By decoupling the representation of components from our actual file structure, Bit tracks the components within our source code and enables us to quickly turn any file or subset of files into a reusable component.
 Using simple glob patterns (see below), the components within an entire library or project can be instantly shared without changing our source code itself or our file structure.

-Any component (installed with Bit, and very soon with NPM or Yarn) can be individually shared, discovered and used in any application or project.
+Any component can be individually shared, discovered and used in any application or project.
 It can also be modified and updated from any project environment, choosing if and how to let our friends update our components from their own projects (and vice versa).

-Components can be grouped together into “Scopes”, which are collections that can be thought of as “playlists” of individual components sharing common attributes.
-When using the free Bit community site, each component is presented along with its rendered visuals, test results, semi-automatically generated docs and more.
+Shared components can be grouped together into “Scopes”, which are collections that can be thought of as “playlists” of individual components sharing common attributes.
+When using the free Bit community hub, each component is presented along with its rendered visuals, test results, semi-automatically generated docs and more.

 Regardless of the tools we use to install our components, we can gain full control over our dependency graph and get a clear picture of the components used across our projects.
-Sharing code can also help keep our UI aligned with our design principles, as we can avoid changes when implementing the same components again and again in different projects.
+Sharing code can also help keep our UI lined to our design principles, as we can easily control changes when implementing the same components again and again in different projects.